-Nature of Risk Risk Mitigation by AMC For making investments in Equity and Equity Related Instruments Volatility By manitaring sector / company avacuum et partfelia lavel Volatility Concentration By monitoring sector / company exposure at portfolio level.
-Concentration The fund manager will endeavor to build well diversified portfolio within the overall fund specific investment strategy through diversification across stocks/sectors. across stocks/ sectors.
+Nature of Risk Risk Mitigation by AMC For making investments in Equity and Equity Related Instruments Volatility By monitoring sector / company exposure at portfolio level.
+Concentration The fund manager will endeavor to build a well diversified portfolio within the overall fund specific investment strategy through diversification across stocks/sectors.
 Liquidity Periodical review of the liquidity position of each script (Market capitalization, average volume in the market vis - a- vis Portfolio Holding).
 The fund manager will monitor and manage the liquidity at portfolio construction level.
 For making investments in Fixed Income and Money Market Instruments Credit Risk In addition to external ratings by the accredited credit rating agencies, the credit team will undertake independent credit assessment that would capture the quantitative (financial statements) and qualitative aspects (accounting policies, management quality, disclosure standards etc.) of a company to assess its fundamental credit strength and guide the investment decisions in the schemes.
 There is also a regulatory cap on exposure to each issuer to ensure a diversified portfolio and reduced credit risk in the portfolio.
 Liquidity Risk The schemes are envisaged to be actively managed portfolios.
-The liquidity and volatility of a security are an important criterion in security 7 selection process.
+The liquidity and volatility of a security are an important criteria in security selection process.
 This ensures that liquidity risk is managed.
 Investing in unrated securities The schemes have a rigorous credit research process and as such all investments, rated or unrated, are analyzed and approved by the Investment Review Committee before investment by the scheme.
-Further there is a regulatory and internal cap on exposure to unrated issuers, Delays or other problems in settlement of limiting exposure to unrated securities.
-The AMC has a strong operations team and well laid out processes and transactions could result in temporary systems, which mitigate operational risks attached with the settlement periods when the assets of the Scheme are process. not invested, and no return is earned process. thereon.
-Investing in Securitized Debt Investment in securitized debt (especially in pool securities) is subject to prepayment risk.
+Further there is a regulatory and internal cap on exposure to unrated issuers, limiting exposure to unrated securities.
+Delays or other problems in settlement of transactions could result in temporary periods when the assets of the Scheme are not invested and no return is earned thereon.
+The AMC has a strong operations team and well laid out processes and systems, which mitigate operational risks attached with the settlement process.
+Investing in Securitised Debt Investment in securitized debt (especially in pool securities) is subject to prepayment risk.
 Reinvestment risk is an inherent feature of portfolio management process.
 It can be managed by investing in securities with relatively low intermittent cash flows.
-Reinvestment Risk Reinvestment risk is an inherent feature of the portfolio management process.
+Reinvestment Risk: Reinvestment risk is an inherent feature of the portfolio management process.
 It may be managed, to a certain extent, by seeking to invest in securities with relatively low intermittent cash flows.